 Propositions 4 and 5 are in the spirit of Rogoff's (1985) result.
-If all potential policy makers are hawks ($\rho = 1$), the outcome is zero inflation, but no stabilization.
-If all potential policy makers are doves ($\rho = 0$), the outcome is optimal stabilization, but too high inflation.
-By increasing the ratio of hawks to doves in composition of the policy maker population, society can attain lower inflation at the cost of less stabilization.
+If all potential policy makers are hawks ( $\rho$ = 1), the outcome is zero inflation, but no response to shocks.
+If all potential policy makers are doves ( $\rho$ = 0), the outcome is an optimal response to shocks, but too high inflation.
+By increasing the ratio of hawks to doves in the policy maker population, society can attain lower inflation at the cost of less activism.
 As long at the variance of the shock is not very small, some doves are better than none.
-Thus, a committee is better than a zero-inflation rule as long as ρ is not too small.
+Thus, a committee is better than a zero-inflation rule as long as $\rho$ is not too small.
 If the variance of the shock is not too big, some hawks are better than none.
-A committee is better than discretionary policy making by a dove if ρ is not too big.
+A committee is better than discretionary policy making by a dove if $\rho$ is not too big.

-Over a wide range of variances, a committee can be better than either a rule or discretion, as long as the government has sufficient control over ρ .
+Over a wide range of variances, a committee can be better than either a rule or discretion, as long as the government has sufficient control over $\rho$ .
 While it is unlikely that the government can reliably pick the preferences of a policy maker, it can easily affect the makeup of the potential policy maker population.
 It can, for example, appoint people from the financial sector in an attempt to get hawks or representatives from the manufacturing sector in an attempt to get doves.